Scott Atlas resigns as special adviser to Trump on coronavirus | Health

 Dr. Scott Atlas has resigned as special adviser to President Donald Trump, a White House official said on Monday, after a controversial four months during which he clashed repeatedly with other members of the coronavirus task force.

-Atlas, a neuroradiologist, apologized on Twitter this month for giving an interview to Russia's Kremlin-backed television station RT, saying he was unaware it was a registered foreign agent in the United States.
-Atlas has been sharply criticized by public health experts, including Anthony Fauci, the leading U.S. infectious disease expert, for providing Trump with misleading or incorrect information on the virus pandemic.
+Public health experts, including Anthony Fauci, the leading U.S. infectious disease expert, have sharply criticized Atlas, a neuroradiologist, for providing Trump with misleading or incorrect information on the virus pandemic.
+In his letter, Atlas listed what he considered accomplishments in reopening schools and expanding virus testing while also defending himself against his many critics.

+"Like all scientists and health policy scholars, I learned new information and synthesized the latest data from around the world, all in an effort to provide you with the best information to serve the greater good," he wrote.
+Atlas was considered a special government employee on a 130-day detail that expires this week.
+Fox News first reported his resignation.

-He has repeatedly downplayed the importance of face masks and this month said lockdowns had been "an epic failure" in stopping the spread of the virus.
-His views on the handling of the pandemic have been denounced by peers at Stanford University's medical school and elsewhere.
+His views on the handling of the pandemic have also been denounced by peers at Stanford University's medical school and elsewhere.
+Atlas has repeatedly downplayed the importance of masks and this month said lockdowns had been "an epic failure" in stopping the spread of the virus.

+He also had to apologize this month for an interview with Russia's Kremlin-backed television station RT, saying he was unaware it was a registered foreign agent.
+Dr. Celine Grounder, a member of Biden's advisory panel on the crisis, greeted the news of the resignation with relief.

+"I’m relieved that in the future, people who are qualified, people who are infectious disease specialists and epidemiologists like me will be helping to lead this effort," she told broadcaster CNBC.
+"You wouldn’t go to a podiatrist for a heart attack and that was essentially what was happening.”

 (Interactive graphic tracking global spread of coronavirus: https://graphics.reuters.com/world-coronavirus-tracker-and-maps/)